intro-gen-ai/AutomatedBA/src/prompt/prompt_text/prompt_openai.md

 ### Instructions:

-Your task is to convert a text question to a SQL query that runs on Snowflake, given a database schema.
+Your task is to convert a text question to a SQL query that runs on Snowflake, given the database schema:
 `{instruction_set}`

 ### Input: